MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/overview.md

 ### Cross-tenant synchronization

-If you want users to have a more seamless collaboration experience across tenants, you can use [cross-tenant synchronization](./cross-tenant-synchronization-overview.md).
+If you want users to have a more seamless collaboration experience across tenants, you can use [cross-tenant synchronization in Microsoft Entra ID](./cross-tenant-synchronization-overview.md).
 Cross-tenant synchronization is a one-way synchronization service in Microsoft Entra ID that automates creating, updating, and deleting B2B collaboration users across tenants in an organization.
 Cross-tenant synchronization builds on the B2B collaboration functionality and utilizes existing B2B cross-tenant access settings.
 Users are represented in the target tenant as a B2B collaboration user object.

 Here are the primary benefits with using cross-tenant synchronization: